NoTests/SharedSequence.kt/README.md

 1. We're using the `rxbindings` to get the sequence of `TextEdit`'s text changes and map it to a sequence of strings.
-2. We throttle the sequence to prevent spamming, thus solving (2)
+2. We throttle the sequence to prevent spamming
 3. We use `switchMap` to unsubscribe from the previous observable (i.e. canceling the old request) and subscribe to a new observable (i.e. making a new request).
 4. We subscribe to the `suggestions` observable to get and display all the results.